Who needs counselling?

 Telling our parents that we are cutting on our legs is likely to lead to a massive row and blame and more upset.
-We may avoid telling our Line Manager that we feel depressed, for fear that we will be seen as weak or even passed over for promotion.
+At work, we may avoid telling our line manager that we feel depressed, for fear that we will be seen as weak or even passed over for promotion.

 Taking to a counsellor